-- Serve with flour tortillas, diced onion, fresh cilantro, queso fresco and Mexican crema or sour cream.
+- Serve with flour tortillas, diced onion, fresh cilantro, and queso fresco.

 Don't skip the sear on the pork!
 It might seem like a waste of time, but searing the pork roast is going to give it the maximum depth of flavor and really make those spices pop.
 Without the sear, the flavor of the shredded pork will be flat.

-Don’t rush the carnitas!
-Low and slow is the name of the game here.
-The shoulder roast will need to cook at a low temperature for a long duration to become tender, juicy and oh so flavorful!
+Don't rush the carnitas!
+Low and slow is the name of the game for these slow-cooked pulled pork tacos.
+The shoulder roast will need to cook at a low temperature for a long duration to become tender, juicy, and oh so flavorful!

 Use a good, quality beer.
 This is a great excuse to head your local brewery and try some new beers!
 You're looking for a beer that you would enjoy drinking (that's not Bud Light).
 Beers with a hint of citrus work well in this recipe.
 My husband loves super hoppy IPAs so that is what we usually have on hand.
 I'd recommend not using a dark beer for this recipe as it will likely take over the flavor profile.

 - Cuisine: Mexican

 Keywords: slow cooked pork carnitas, slow cooked pulled pork tacos, shredded pork tacos